 If you add a search pattern after the

 dpkg will list all packages (whether installed or not) that contain that pattern.
-For instance, we can search for YAML processing libraries here:
+For instance, you can search for YAML processing libraries here:

-As you can see from the first column, the third and fourth result are not installed.
-This gives you every package that matches the pattern, as well as its current and desired states.
+As you can see from the first column, the third and fourth results are not installed.
+This gives you every package that matches the pattern, as well as their current and desired states.

 This provides a list of all of the packages installed or removed but not purged:

-To differentiate between these two states, you can use
+To differentiate between these two states, you can pipe output from

-awk to filter by state.
+awk in order to filter by state.
 To see only installed packages, type:

 To get a list of removed packages that have not had their configuration files purged, you can instead type: